 Founded in 1961, Nativity School has long served as a leading educational institution in South Florida.
 The school opened with an enrollment of 240 students in grades one through four.
-Today, Nativity School continues to provide excellence in education to over 800 students ranging from two-year-olds to eighth graders.
+Today, Nativity School continues to provide excellence in education to over 800 students ranging from toddlers to eighth graders.

 Nativity Parish was founded in the fall of 1960.
-The first mass was celebrated on October 15, 1960 in a tent.
+The first mass was celebrated on October 15, 1960, in a tent.
 The celebrant was Father Flynn, the first Pastor.
 The tent collapsed in a downpour and mass had to be held at various community centers.

-Groundbreaking for the parish school building took place in June, 1961 and in September an elementary school opened for Nativity’s children at Chaminade High School until the new school was ready.
+Groundbreaking for the parish school building took place in June 1961 and in September an elementary school opened for Nativity’s children at Chaminade High School until the new school was ready.
 The Sisters, Servants of the Immaculate Heart of Mary of Monroe, Michigan, were engaged as teachers.
-The new school was ready on January 3, 1962 and 240 students were enrolled in grades one through four with Mother Bertrand as principal.
+The new school was ready on January 3, 1962, and 240 students were enrolled in grades one through four with Mother Bertrand as principal.

 A new Pre-School and Media Center was opened in the fall of 1999.
 An accelerated program for junior high students and the Lighthouse program for fourth and fifth graders were instituted in 1999.
-These programs allowed for a tailored educational experience of students with special needs and abilities.
+These programs allowed for a tailored educational experience for students with special needs and abilities.

 Throughout the years, the student body has been actively involved in the preparation and support of parish projects to enhance the Catholic spirit of our community.
 Under the loving guidance of the pastor, Father Patrick Murnane, the beautiful “Our Lady of the Smile Shrine” was dedicated in 1995.
 At this site, students participate in the stations of the cross, special liturgies for May Crowning and Respect Life, and class prayer services throughout the year.
 In 2002 we dedicated the St. Francis peace corner.
-A beautiful statue of St. Francis (purchased with funds raised by the students) serves as the centerpiece to a quiet reflective area where students can meet, pray, and find peace.
+A beautiful statue of St. Francis (purchased with funds raised by the students) serves as the centerpiece of a quiet reflective area where students can meet, pray, and find peace.

 Nativity School has and continues to impact the lives of thousands of children by providing them with a stimulating academic program, a safe and loving Christian environment, and resources and opportunities to excel at their strengths.
 Nativity graduates enter their high school years with a strong academic background and faith in God and their importance in His plan.
-The community at large benefits from Nativity School’s presence by the assistance we provide through our service projects.
+The community at large benefits from Nativity School’s presence through the assistance we provide through our service projects.
 The area also reaps the benefits of having well-trained, respectful, and responsible young men and women as citizens.

-We are proud to celebrate over 50 years of "Excellence in Education!"
+We are proud to celebrate over 60 years of "Excellence in Education!"